cloudflare/wrangler-legacy/README.md

 ### 🔓 `login`

-  Authenticate Wrangler with your Cloudflare login.
+  Authorize Wrangler with your Cloudflare login.
 This will prompt you with a Cloudflare account login page and a permissions consent page.
   This command is the alternative to `wrangler config` and it uses OAuth tokens.

   ```bash